lingui/js-lingui/website/docs/ref/macro.md

 }
 ```

-`id` is message ID and the only required parameter. `id` and `message` are extracted to message catalog.
+`id` is the message ID and the only required parameter. `id` and `message` are extracted to the message catalog.
 Only `id` and `values` are used at runtime, all other attributes are removed from production code for size optimization.

-You don't need to provide ID manually.
+You don't need to provide your ID manually.
 Macro will automatically create a short ID from your message.

 #### `context`

-The same text elements with different context are extracted with different IDs.
+The same text elements with different contexts are extracted with different IDs.
 For example, if the word "right" uses the following two definitions in two different locations, the word is translated differently and merged back into the application as different translation entries.

 - correct as in "you are right"
 - direction as in "turn right"